 What the debt ceiling standoff could mean for your retirement plans

-President Biden is expected to meet with congressional leaders this week about the debt ceiling, with just about two weeks until the country could run out of money to pay its bills.
+President Biden is expected to meet with congressional leaders on Tuesday about the debt ceiling, with just about two weeks until the country could run out of money to pay its bills.

 Economists and administration officials have warned that a potential default on the national debt — for the first in U.S. history — would amount to financial disaster, wreaking havoc on the domestic economy and rattling global markets, too.